 c.
 A student on academic warning whose grade-point average for the academic term is above the minimum satisfactory scholarship requirement and cumulative grade-point average is below the minimum satisfactory scholarship requirement shall remain on academic warning.
 5. Academic probation a.
 A student on academic warning whose grade-point average is below the minimum satisfactory scholarship requirement for any academic term shall be placed on academic probation. b.
-An undergraduate student in good academic standing whose grade point average for any academic term is b.
 An undergraduate student in good academic standing whose grade-point average for any academic term is below 1.00, based on at least six graded hours, shall be placed on academic probation. c.
-A student also may be placed on academic probation through other actions, as described in the following continue.
-GA State University Centralized section.
-Academic Standing is determined by a students' GSU institutional GPA, which includes all courses taken at GSU at the bachelors level.
+A student also may be placed on academic probation through other actions, as described in the following section.
+GA State University Centralized Academic Standing is determined by a students' GSU institutional GPA, which includes all courses taken at GSU at the bachelors level.
 Transfer credits are not included in a student's academic standing.
 If your GSU institutional GPA falls below a 2.0, you are placed on Academic Improvement.
 There are four levels of scholastic discipline for students: Warning, Supervision, Probation, and Exclusion.
 A student who is eligible to enroll in courses at GSU is in Good Standing.
 If a student's grades begin to falter, students are placed on: Warning when their cumulative Georgia State University GPA is below 2.0 and they were not on Supervision or Probation the previous semester in attendance.
 They are placed on Supervision when their cumulative Georgia State GPA is below 2.0 and they were on Warning the previous semester in attendance.
 However, students on Warning who attempt 6 or more semester hours and earn a Georgia State term GPA of 2.3 or better will remain on Warning.
 They are placed on Probation when their cumulative Georgia State GPA is below 2.0 and they were on Supervision the previous semester in attendance.
-However, students on Supervision the previous semester in attendance.
-However, students on Supervision who attempt 6 or more semester hours and earn a Georgia State GPA is below 2.0 and they were on Supervision the previous semester in attendance.
 However, students on Supervision who attempt 6 or more semester hours and earn a Georgia State term GPA of 2.3 or better will remain on Supervision.
 They will be placed on Exclusion when their cumulative Georgia State GPA is below 2.0 and they were on Probation the previous semester in attendance.
 However, students on Probation who attempt 6 or more semester hours and earn a Georgia State term GPA of 2.3 or better will remain on Probation.
 Students on Warning, Supervision or Probation may be allowed to enroll with specific restrictions (see Section 1360.20).
 Students on Exclusion are not eligible to enroll in any undergraduate program or under any status at Georgia State.
 No transfer credit will be accepted for courses taken at other institutions while on exclusion.
 Students on Warning, Supervision, or Probation should refer to Section 1360.20 and consult with an advisor in the University Advisement Center for additional information about scholastic discipline.